wendyverdonk93/docs/content/api/orders/discount-order-rule.md

 ```
 {{< /code-block >}}
 {{< description >}}
-## Order rule discounts (non-refundable)
+### Discount with order rule
-For all payment methods except [post-payment methods](/payments/methods/billing-suite/), the main way of adding a discount **before** submitting a transaction request is to add it as an order rule.
+For all payment methods except [post-payment methods](/payments/methods/billing-suite/), the main way of adding a discount **before** submitting a transaction request is to add it as an order rule (non-refundable).

 For post-payment methods, adding a discount as an order rule or a separate discount rule can create a conflict for partial refunds, especially when the discount is a percentage.
 You cannot undo or partially refund the negative amount.
+Instead, add discounts as a [unit price](#discount-with-unit-price).

-Instead, add discounts as a [unit price](/api/#unit-price-discounts).
+**Note:** Avoid adding discounts as a separate discount rule because, for partial refunds, you can't undo the negative amount.
 {{< /description >}}